Zero new deaths reported in Quebec from COVID-19 today | Cult MTL

-Santé Québec announced today that there have been 0 new deaths in Quebec due to COVID-19 (Coronavirus), with the total deaths remaining at 5,667.
-The total number of Coronavirus cases has increased today by 145 to 58,728.
+Santé Québec announced today that there have been 0 new deaths in Quebec due to COVID-19 (Coronavirus), with the total deaths remaining at 5,670.
+The total number of Coronavirus cases has increased today by 176 to 59,073.
+Santé Québec also confirmed that 50,886 of the total COVID-19 cases in Quebec are recoveries from the virus.
+There are still 2,517 active cases of COVID-19 across Quebec.
 For a list of active cases of COVID-19 (Coronavirus) in Quebec, and across Canada by province and territory, please click here.

 For the latest breakdown of cases across the province, please visit our Quebec update. ■